-Note that we can import your specialty lab orders to your CPT database from a spreadsheet that you provide.
-This may be a spreadsheet that you create, or a "utilization report" for one or more particular labs that you can obtain from your lab rep(s).
+Note that we can import your specialty lab orders to your Orders/ Labs database from a spreadsheet if you can provide it.
+This may be a spreadsheet that you create, or a "utilization report" that you obtain from your lab rep(s) showing all the tests that you've ordered from that lab.
 The information that should be included in the spreadsheet is, at a minimum:

 - Nicknames (alternate ways to search for the lab/scan when ordering)